ibm-cloud-architecture/refarch-integration/README.md

 - how to develop [gateway message flow](https://github.com/ibm-cloud-architecture/refarch-integration-esb#inventory-flow) with IBM Integration Bus
 - how to define [API product](https://github.com/ibm-cloud-architecture/refarch-integration-api#implementation-details) with API Connect, and use secure communication with TLS for backend APIs
 - how to set up secure connection from IBM Cloud public to on-premise service using [IBM Secure Gateway]()
-- how to develop a Single Page Application with [Angular 5](https://github.com/ibm-cloud-architecture/refarch-caseportal-app#code-explanation) using a Test Drive Development approach with nodejs/expressjs back end
+- how to develop a Single Page Application with [Angular 6](https://github.com/ibm-cloud-architecture/refarch-caseportal-app#code-explanation) using a Test Driven Development approach with nodejs/expressjs back end
 - how to [secure the web app with passport](https://github.com/ibm-cloud-architecture/refarch-caseportal-app/blob/master/docs/login.md)
 - how to access existing LDAP service for user authentication
 - how to perform [CI/CD in hybrid world](docs/devops/README.md)